German Shepherd Dog and Shar-pei on the pet friendly trail at Grand Canyon National Park, Arizona

 Arizona's Top Pet Friendly Attraction: The Grand Canyon | GoPetFriendly.com

-The Yavapai Lodge has pet friendly rooms for an additional $25 fee per stay.
+If you and your dog need more than a day at the Grand Canyon, the Yavapai Lodge has pet friendly rooms for an additional $32 fee per pet, per night.
 They allow two pets per room with no restrictions on size.
 There are also two campgrounds without hookups, and one RV park with hookups inside the park.
 You can find additional pet friendly accommodations just south of the Grand Canyon in Tusayan, Arizona.

 Finding pet friendly restaurants here is a bit more challenging.
-The closest we were able to locate was in Williams, Arizona.
-We packed picnics and ate take-out food during our visit.
+There are a few restaurants with outdoor seating in Tusayan.
+But if you want to make the most of your time with your dog at the Grand Canyon, we suggest packing picnics.
 If that’s your plan, stock up before you arrive.
 Grocery options are limited once you’re in the park.

 Grand Canyon Kennel